Victoria metro station (Kolkata)

-Victoria is an underground station of the Kolkata Metro in Kolkata, West Bengal.
-It is a station (planned & proposed) of the Kolkata Metro Line 3 at Hastings.
+Victoria is an under construction underground station of the Kolkata Metro in Kolkata, West Bengal.
+It is a station of the Purple Line at Hastings.
 Victoria station is located between Park Street and Kidderpore metro station.
-This station will be built in the second phase of the construction of the Kolkata Metro Line 3.
+This station will be built in the second phase of the construction of the Purple Line.
 There will be two platforms at this station.

+On 10 July 2025, a significant milestone was achieved in this project as the assembled TBM–S1410 (Durga) started digging up the tunnel near Khidirpur metro station, inside the premises of St Thomas School.
+This digging work will continue till Park Street metro station via Victoria metro station, after which the remaining section will be done using cut-and-cover method.